Crinkled Ginger Molasses Cookies

 Here’s the full video instructional on how to make these cookies:

-Mix the spiced flour into the wet ingredients and you’ll get a scoopable dough.
 Use a cookie scoop (I used the OXO medium scoop) to portion the dough into balls, then roll the dough balls in granulated sugar (this gives the cookies an awesome crunch):

-Crinkled Ginger Molasses Cookies
+Ginger Molasses Crinkle Cookies

 Ingredients